newjersey/dhs-oneapp/docs/validations-and-required-fields.md

 ## Required DB Fields

 All database tables only require primary keys.
 All other fields are marked nullable.
 Database tables are not a source to determine required data.

+## Required Form Fields

+* Required fields are managed in the ASPX through a `RequiredFieldValidator` control
+* When the page is submitted, the `Utils.ValidatePage` and `Utils.ValidatePageItems` run, persisting any validations that failed to the database using the stored procedure `SP_UPDATE_APP_PAGE_INFO`.
+* The results are then used to display errors throughout the application.
+* _Note:_ There are other validators that run as well, then persist their results using this validation logic.
+For example: `act:MaskedEditValidator`